AsadAntule/Guess-The-Number/README.md

-#🎯 Guess The Number – Python Mini Game
+# 🎯 Guess The Number – Python Mini Game

-#A small and fun Python project where the computer secretly selects a number, and your friends must try to guess it!
+# A small and fun Python project where the computer secretly selects a number, and your friends must try to guess it!
-#This game is perfect for beginners and a great way to practice logic, loops, and condition checks.
+# This game is perfect for beginners and a great way to practice logic, loops, and condition checks.

-#⸻
+# ⸻⸻⸻⸻⸻⸻⸻⸻⸻⸻⸻⸻⸻⸻⸻⸻⸻⸻⸻⸻⸻⸻⸻⸻⸻⸻

 #🔐 How It Works
 #	•	The program randomly generates a secret number.